reflectoring/reflectoring.github.io/content/blog/2024/2024-05-10-spring-cloud-aws-s3.md

 In this article, we will explore how to leverage Spring Cloud AWS to easily integrate Amazon S3 in our Spring Boot application.
 We'll go through the required dependencies, configurations, and IAM policy in order to interact with our provisioned S3 bucket.
 We will use this to build our service layer that performs basic S3 operations like uploading, fetching, and deleting files.

-And finally to validate our application's interaction with the AWS S3 service, we will be writing integration tests using LocalStack and Testcontainers.
+And finally, to validate our application's interaction with the AWS S3 service, we will be writing integration tests using LocalStack and Testcontainers.

 {{% github "https://github.com/thombergs/code-examples/tree/master/aws/spring-cloud-aws-s3" %}}